hujhax/austin-improv-wiki/Shows/The Mating Game.md

 ***The Mating Game*** (sometimes listed as ***The Dating Game***) was a live game show based on [[Wikipedia - The Dating Game|the TV show of the same title]].

 ## Summary
-The show ran Thursday nights at 8:30pm at [[Coldtowne Theater]] in February 2013.
+The show ran Thursday nights at 8:30pm at [[Theatres/Coldtowne Theater|Coldtowne Theater]] in February 2013.

 ## More Information
 * [The show's web page.](http://www.coldtownetheater.com/events/the-mating-game-4)